prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 32547700427718657	BBC News - Haiti to issue ex-president Aristide with passport http://www.bbc.co.uk/news/world-latin-america-12330414
 ```

-We consider each of the group of tweets above to form a *semantic cluster*, representing an equivalence class of tweets that contain the same information.
+We consider each of the group of tweets above a *semantic cluster*, representing an equivalence class of tweets that contain the same information.
 Each cluster can be represented be a *cluster representative*, which we take to be the first (chronologically earliest) tweet in each semantic cluster.
 Note that much like the notion of relevance, what constitutes *substantive* differences is in the eye of the assessor.
 For simplicity, this judgment is taken only on the level of tweets, *not* any smaller unit.

 Human assessors will create semantic clusters from the list of tweets judged to be "relevant" or "highly relevant" from the ad hoc task.
 These clusters will then be used to score system results.
+Examples for TREC topics from 2011 and 2012 that have been grouped into semantic clusters can be found [here](http://ylwang99.github.io/TweetTimelineGeneration/semantic-clusters.html).

 **What follows below is just rough fodder --- DO NOT PAY ATTENTION (yet)**